At Voice of America, Trump Appointee Sought Political Influence Over Coverage

 Indeed, some of the people Pack sidelined had joined the agency just months or even days before he did.
 His newly appointed top legal official, Michael Williams, left voluntarily, telling colleagues that he could not stomach the risks staffers who were not U.S. citizens could face without visas.

 Many of the people who were leading the agency when Pack arrived already held sterling conservative credentials in Washington: Turner first joined the federal government under President George W. Bush.
-Powers had previously been an aide to Republican Senator Ted Cruz of Texas.
-Jamie Fly, the fired chief executive of Radio Free Europe/Radio Liberty, had been an adviser to Republican Senator Mario Rubio of Florida.
+Powers had previously been an aide to Republican Sen. Ted Cruz of Texas.
+Jamie Fly, the fired chief executive of Radio Free Europe/Radio Liberty, had been an adviser to Republican Sen. Mario Rubio of Florida.
 And two junior Trump White House aides assigned earlier this year to USAGM to help ease Pack's transition in office were quickly exiled.
-They took up shop at cubicles abandoned by Voice of America's Spanish language services so they could use a neglected foosball table, according to former USAGM staffers.
+They took up shop at cubicles abandoned by Voice of America's Spanish-language services so they could use a neglected foosball table, according to former USAGM staffers.

 None of those political ties seemed to matter.

 Disclosure: This story was reported by NPR media correspondent David Folkenflik and edited by NPR media and technology editor Emily Kopp.
-Due to NPR CEO John Lansing's prior role as CEO of the U.S. Agency for Global Media, no senior news executive or corporate executive at NPR reviewed this story before it was published.
+Because of NPR CEO John Lansing's prior role as CEO of the U.S. Agency for Global Media, no senior news executive or corporate executive at NPR reviewed this story before it was published.